stathissideris/dali/doc/syntax.md

 ## Attributes

-Generally, attributes are represented as a map which is the standard hiccup way.
+Generally, attributes are represented as a map, which is the standard hiccup way.
 All the usual conversions apply, so keywords and numbers are converted to strings.
 There are however some optional extensions in attribute handling as well: